 Students in Professional Certificate and Diploma Programs are allowed to attempt each course three times in order to improve the grade or to successfully move on to the next course in the sequence.
 This means they are allowed one initial attempt and two repeats maximum per course.

-Because students are billed at the program level, additional tuition will not be charged for the first three repeated courses of the entire program.
-The repeats are counted in total, regardless if it is the same course or not.
-Students will be responsible for paying a prorated tuition fee of \$250.00 per course for additional repeats starting with the fourth overall repeat of the entire program.
+However, because students are billed for these programs at the program level, additional tuition is only waived for the first three repeated courses.
+Students will be responsible for paying a prorated tuition fee of \$250.00 per course for repeats starting with the fourth overall repeat per program, whether the course is the same or different as the previous repeated course.